 Our aim is to be there for anyone and everyone with cancer across Greater Manchester, offering a programme of support based on evidence proven to strengthen physical and emotional wellbeing.

-Maggie's Manchester opened in the grounds of The Christie in April 2016 and we are now working in partnership with The Royal Oldham Hospital to open a second Centre based in Oldham.
+Maggie’s Manchester opened in the grounds of The Christie in April 2016, and a second Centre, based at The Royal Oldham Hospital, opened in June 2017